 'ALWAYS START WITH WHY'

-* make our art as purposeful as possible.
-This is a great opportunity for art work to exhibited.
-Our new Mayfield Theatre and parent celebration events will give all children the space and audience for their work to be appreciated.
+* Making our art as purposeful as possible.
+Our new Parent Celebrations are a great opportunity for art work to exhibited.
+Our ABC Theatre will give all children the space and audience for their work to be appreciated at these events.

 It is a question of studying what the teams across school are producing as we continue to operate the second cycle of our new curriculum.
 I am interested to see which aspects of our Programme of Study are most successful and achieve our intentions and where we can tweak and refine our plans to make them more effective.
 This is something that our headteacher encourages as we continually look to improve and develop without ever standing still.